 The system has 2 9-pin controller ports, with each controller having 2 buttons (labeled 1 and 2) and an 8-way directional pad, created largely due to Nintendo's copyright of their cross bar pad, which caused the SMS controller to have more pronounced diagonals than their competition, but smaller N, S, E, and W controls.
 The pause button is located directly on the console.

 While the Master System didn't challenge Nintendo much in the US and Japan, it was a major success in Europe and South America, outselling the NES in those territories.
 This gave Sega a good foothold in the home console market, which they capitalized on with their more successful follow up, the Sega Genesis.
 The Master System was still selling in Europe into the late 1990s, and is still selling through to the present day in Brazil, where it remains the best-selling console to this day.
-The Master System sold at least 15 million units worldwide, including over 1 million in Japan, 2 million in the US, 5 million in Brazil, and at least 7 million in Western Europe.
+The Master System sold more than 15 million units worldwide, including more than 1 million in Japan, 2 million in the US, 5 million in Brazil and 7 million in Western Europe.

 Japan - October 20, 1985